TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/QuickInstall/TheInstallTool/Index.rst

 .. tip::

-   The "Admin Tool" was formerly called "Install Tool".
+   The "Admin Tool" is also called "Install Tool".

 #.
 Hit the start page of your freshly created site with your browser and you